6 Ways to Defend Against Foreclosure on a Deed of Trust

 Foreclosure is the process by which a lender retakes real estate when a borrower defaults on a home loan.
 In states that allow the use of a deed of trust as opposed to a mortgage agreement, most homes are foreclosed through a process called non-judicial foreclosure.
 Non-judicial foreclosure, as the name implies, occurs outside of the court system, and is usually much faster and cheaper than judicial foreclosure.

-In general, defending against non-judicial foreclosure in court is difficult because you usually must show the court that you’ll be able to afford to pay off the loan if it is reinstated.
+In general, defending against non-judicial foreclosure in court is difficult because you usually must show the court that you will be able to afford to pay off the loan if it is reinstated.
 This article assumes that you have already sought forbearance on the loan, which allows you to reduce your payments for a period of time until you can start paying in full.

 If You Haven't Sought Forbearance...